 Coolorus is a color wheel plugin for Adobe® Photoshop®, inspired by Corel® Painter® color picker.

-Paletton’s Colorpedia is the encylopedia of colors.
-It’s a constantly growing source of information about color theory, color perception and color psychology, color vision and color blindness and many more information related to colors, including color combinations, color schemes and overal color usage.
+Paletton’s Colorpedia is the encyclopedia of colors.
+It’s a constantly growing source of information about color theory, color perception and color psychology, color vision and color blindness, and many more information related to colors, including color combinations, color schemes, and overall color usage.

-If you want to learn more about use of Color Theory in VFX, please read my article about Principles of Visual Effects in games.
+If you want to learn more about the use of Color Theory in VFX, please read my article about Principles of Visual Effects in games

 Thank you For reading I hope you found this helpful Cheers.